 The costs of a swimming pool accident can be overwhelming.
 You may need extended medical care and be forced to miss time at work.
 A serious injury can result in a disability that prevents you from working again, at all.
 In addition to physical injuries, the trauma of your accident may also cause severe emotional distress.
 As a result, you may no longer enjoy your life the way you once did.
 You have the right to hold the person who caused your swimming pool accident responsible for these injuries.

-At Lavent Law, our attorneys are prepared to help you fight for the compensation you deserve.
+At Lavent Law, P.A., our attorneys are prepared to help you fight for the compensation you deserve.
 In most cases, you’ll be entitled to demand both economic and non-economic damages.
 This can include compensation for:

 - Medical expenses